Abhijaytyagi/Abhijaytyagi/README.md

         print('''
             💼 Data Scientist with hands-on experience gained through internships, specializing in crafting innovative data-driven solutions to boost business productivity.
-            🎓 Currently pursuing a graduate degree in Data Science at the University of Colorado, Boulder, where I'm honing my skills in data analysis techniques and leveraging business intelligence tools to drive strategic decisions and optimize operational efficiency across various industries.
+            🎓 Graduated with a Master's degree in Data Science (GPA- 3.90) from the University of Colorado, Boulder, where I built a strong foundation in concepts of Machine learning, Deep learning, LLMs, data analysis techniques and leveraging business intelligence tools to drive strategic decisions and optimize operational efficiency across various industries.
             💬 Come brainstorm with me over tech, algorithms, career, movies, games, sports and music.
             ⚡ "The greatest glory in living lies not in never falling, but in rising every time we fall." - Nelson Mandela
             ''')